jinomatt/cassandra-migrate-keyspace-from-cluster/README.md

 Now you need to import data to do so, you have to :

-* Drop the old keyspace
+* Drop the old keyspace ( Added timeout to the drop statement)
 * Create the keyspace schema
 * Import date into table with [sstableloader](https://www.datastax.com/dev/blog/bulk-loading)

-That what the `import.sh` script is doing from the previous generated tar file.
+That what the `import.sh` script is doing from the previous generated tar file. ( dynamically get IP address from /etc/hosts if the cassandra is running as pod in Kubernetes)

 ```bash
 $ ./import.sh <keypsace backup tar file>